 How much does it cost?

 Joining this collaboration means you will have access to the valuable insights and practical recommendations from the national insight for just £5,500 per year (+ VAT).
 Participation will be on a three year basis, which will include two national reports, best practice networking and annual action workshops.
-The local insight options can be added on from £8,500 (+ VAT), we will be able to provide you with a tailored quote following discussion of your needs.
+We will be able to provide you with a tailored quote for local options in addition, should you want them, following discussion of your needs.